tytydraco/yessleep/out/Im_lost_in_a_forest_filled_with_nothing_but_taxidermied_animals.md

 I certainly hope someone's hearing this now.

 At this point it's hard to imagine there's anyone out there at all.
+But if there is, this story needs to get out.
+Tell the police, tell the internet, please... just get the word out so no one ever ends up in this God forsaken place again.

-But if there is, tell my family I love them and I'm sorry.
+And most of all, please... tell my family I love them and I'm sorry.
 I'm so fucking sorry.

 Richie and I decided to hold out in the church tonight.
 I don't know if I ever really believed in God, and now maybe less than ever, but it seems like if there was ever a time to pray, it would be now.